biharygergo/card-estimator/src/cli/data/20231025_how-to-estimate-jira-issues-with-planning-poker.md

 ### Steps to integrate JIRA with PlanningPoker.live

-To estimate JIRA issues with Planning Poker, follow these steps:
+To estimate Jira issues with Planning Poker, follow these steps:

-1. **Create an estimation session.** You can do this on a website like [planningpoker.live](https://planningpoker.live/create).
+1. **Create an estimation session.** You can do this on a website like [PlanningPoker.live](https://planningpoker.live/create).
 You will need to set your nickname and create a new room.

-2. **Connect your JIRA account to your Planning Poker account.** This will allow you to select and view JIRA issues directly from the planning poker session.
-To do this, just click on the button shown below.
+2. **Connect your Jira account to your Planning Poker account.** This will allow you to select and view Jira issues directly from the planning poker session.
+To do this, just click on the **Connect to Jira** button in the topic editor.
 If you do not have a free PlanningPoker.live account, you'll be prompted to create one.
-You'll then be redirected to Jira where you can choose which project you want to link to PlanningPoker.live.
+You’ll then be redirected to Jira, where you can choose which project you want to link to PlanningPoker.live.

+3. **Select and estimate Jira issues.** Once your Jira account is connected, your most recent Jira issues will automatically appear in the dropdown menu of the topic editor.
+You can also search for specific issues by title or ID.
+When you select an issue, your team can start voting on it.
+After the estimates are revealed, simply click the **Upload** button to save the estimate back to Jira.

+4. **Batch import multiple Jira issues.** If you have several issues in your backlog that need to be estimated, PlanningPoker.live makes it easy with the **Batch Import** feature.
+To do this:
+   - Open the sidebar and click on **Import/Export**.
+   - Select **Batch Import Issues**.
+   - In the dialog, apply filters to find the relevant issues, such as filtering by project or sprint.
+   - Once you've selected multiple tickets, click **Import** to add them all to your current estimation session.

+This feature helps you quickly gather all the necessary issues for estimation, making your planning sessions more efficient, especially when dealing with large backlogs.

+### Why Batch Import is a Game-Changer

+The Batch Import feature significantly streamlines the estimation process for Agile teams working with large backlogs.
+Instead of manually importing each issue one by one, you can now pull in multiple tickets at once, saving time and ensuring that all necessary tasks are reviewed in a single session.
+This is especially useful for sprint planning meetings or backlog refinement sessions when you need to estimate several tasks quickly.

 <div class="image-container">
     <img alt="Click on the 'Connect to Jira' button to link your account" src="https://storage.googleapis.com/planning-poker-public-assets/assets/jira_connect.png">